AWegnerGitHub/awegnergithub.github.io-content/2023_07_27_stackai_strike.md

 This has been in development for "the past three months".
 It also covers 6 items being talked about today and 6 additional items.
 That time frame is concerning.
 Three months is not a lot of time to build a lot of these larger items.

-Search: Summarized verion of multiple answers with citations from where the answers came from.
+Search: Summarized version of multiple answers with citations from where the answers came from.
 It also allows you to continue the conversation with the results - including code.
 It also allows the user to post the question to Stack Overflow if the generative AI portion gets stuck.

 My concerns lie with how this impacts the community.
 Hand waving away that the system is able to synthesize an answer and properly attribute it, what